1948 The Greatest Show in Cleveland

 The Braves were a fine balance of hitting and pitching, leading the NL in both batting and earned run average.
 Five regulars hit over .300, including rookie shortstop Al Dark (at .322); reigning NL MVP Bob Elliott continued as the team’s slugger, knocking out 23 home runs with 100 RBIs.
 While there was consistency in the everyday lineup, the starting rotation relied more on the star duo of left-hander Warren Spahn and right-hander Johnny Sain.
 Spahn sputtered after a terrific 1947 campaign but still won 15 games; Sain picked up the slack, leading the NL in wins (24) innings (314.2), complete games (28) and authoring the third-best ERA at 2.60.
 The patched-up remainder of the pitching staff was such that the reliance on Spahn and Sain led to the now-famous refrain, “Spahn and SainSpahn and Sain paired up to start 15 of the Braves final 22 games of the regular season, winning 11. and pray for rain.”

 While the Braves lacked the audacious marketing traits of Bill Veeck, they were quite progressive compared to the other clubs, thanks to public relations guru Billy Sullivan—the future owner of the NFL’s New England Patriots.
-The team had never drawn more than a half-million fans in any season before Perini took over; in 1948 it brought in nearly a million and a half, nearly an equal to the Red Sox’ gate at Fenway.
+The team had never drawn more than a half-million fans in any season before Perini took over; in 1948 it brought in just under 1.5 million, nearly equaling the Red Sox’ gate at Fenway.

 The two tribes that were the Indians and Braves initiated the World Series with a stellar pitching duel overshadowed by controversy.
 Bob Feller and Johnny Sain traded zeroes throughout much of the day, and it appeared likely to stay that way in the bottom of the eighth when Boston pinch-runner Phil Masi looked dead at second base on a pick-off attempt by Feller.
 Umpire Bill Stewart thought otherwise, and Masi would score the game’s only run on a two-out single by Tommy Holmes.
 The news photography of the play would later prove that Stewart blew the call—and blew it badly.